spojit-flow/spojit-docs/docs/user-guide/workflow/run-workflow.md

   You can start your workflow as you would an integration directly from the 'Integrations' table.
 Refer to [Run Integration](/user-guide/integration/run-now/) section for more details.

 ### 2. From Workflow Designer
-  White in worfklow designer, switch the button option at the top right of your screen to 'Edit Workflow'.
+  While in worfklow designer, switch the button option at the top right of your screen to 'Edit Workflow'.
 Workflow detail page will open with multiple tabs.

   ![Edit Workflow](/assets/images/workflow/run-workflow-edit.png "Edit Workflow")